-At Denbury, we strive for diversity and inclusiveness to be a part of our culture.
+At Denbury, we strive to make diversity, equity and inclusion a part of our culture.
 Our Board of Directors and management are responsible for promoting diversity at Denbury and have included "Promoting Diversity" among the Core Values included in our Code of Conduct and Ethics.
+The Sustainability Committee of our Board of Directors provides our management with oversight and advice with respect to our practices, strategies and initiatives related to human capital management, such as diversity, equity and inclusion matters, workplace culture and talent development.
 We recognize the benefits we all share as a result of a diverse culture and are continually looking for ways to foster a diverse and inclusive work environment.